Page updated Nov 29, 2023

 When combining multiple authorization rules, they are "logically OR"-ed.
 In the following example:

-• Any user (signed in or not, verified by IAM) is allowed to read all posts
+• Any user (using Amazon Cognito identity pool's unauthenticated roles) is allowed to read all posts

 • Owners are allowed to create, read, update, and delete their own posts